A Russian DJ regularly travelling to Europe and playing there is a pretty rare sight. How did you get there?

-Tell us about working in Clone.
-What is it all about and what is your role there?
+Tell us about your work at Clone.
+What is it, and what’s your role there?

-This is a Dutch organization consisting of a label with several sublabels, vinyl store and a distribution company, well-known in the music world.
-It specializes mainly in electronic music.
-My duties... can’t list everything out of a sudden, there’s a lot of them.
-It's a whole factory.
-In addition, all the time I have to communicate with people.
-I’m learning Dutch, gonna pass exams soon...
+It is a Dutch organization consisting of a label with several sub-labels, a vinyl store, and a distribution company, well-known in the music world.
+Clone specializes mainly in electronic music.
+My duties...
+Can’t even list everything at once, there’s a lot of them.
+You know, it's an entire factory!
+Also, I have to communicate with people all the time.
+I’m learning Dutch now, gonna pass the exams soon...

-Does the demand for DJs and producers from Eastern Europe (in our case with Ukraine and Russia) really exist or is an artificial hype that we created ourselves?
+Is there really a demand for DJs and producers from Eastern Europe (from Ukraine and Russia, in our case), or is that an artificial hype that we’ve created ourselves?

-Are talking about someone in particular?
+Are you talking about someone in particular?
 I don’t see any hype.
-I have three friends who are popular and demanded artists.
-However, not because they originate from Eastern Europe, but because they work constantly like horses.
+I have three friends who are in demand.
+However, not because they originate from Eastern Europe, but because they work like buffalos 24/7.

-What is the difference between parties abroad and here?
-Tell us about your best party.
+What makes the difference between parties here and abroad?
+Tell us about your best party ever.

-I grew up on the music of the Dutch label Bunker, knew everything about everyone: how extravagant techno parties in basements were held in 90’s, how everyone merged into a single musical energetic-narcotic ball.
-I felt that this is something special, mysterious, something not meant for everyone - for the chosen or whatever...
-My childhood dream was to get there, to see at least with one eye all this madness.
-The dream came true, but in another way – I am now playing at these parties.
-Moreover, all my childhood idols turned into close friends and colleagues.
-However, Bunker parties can’t be compared to any other European, especially Russian, event.
+I grew up on music produced by the Dutch label Bunker, knew everything about everyone: how the crazy techno parties were held in basements during the ’90s, and how everyone fused into a single musical ball of energy and drugs.
+I felt that it was something special, mysterious, something not meant for everyone, only for the chosen or whatever...
+My childhood dream was to get there, at least to catch a glimpse of all that madness.
+The dream came true, but the other way around.
+I am now playing at these parties.
+Moreover, all my childhood idols became my close friends and colleagues.
+However, Bunker parties can’t be compared to any other European, and especially Russian, event.
 This is something else.
-They have remained secret, as it is fancied to say – closed, up until nowadays, without any announcements in social networks.
-Label chief personally sends letters via mail or passes a piece of A4 size invitation (with a ballad in Old French language, for example).
-On the day you see a huge crowd (!) of people who came from different cities and countries specially to become a part of this madness.
-Yes, it really is insanity.
-You forget who you are, what you are wearing and even who you came there with.
-There's only music, love and strobe working as hell.
+They have retained the secrecy, up until now they stay off the radar, “private parties” as they say, and with no announcements on social media.
+The label’s boss sends personal letters via mail or passes an A4-sized invitation, with a ballad in Old French language, for example.
+And on the day of the event you see a huge crowd of people coming from different cities and countries just to take part in this madness.
+Yes, it is insanity.
+You forget who you are, what you are wearing, and even who you came with.
+There's only music, love, and infernal strobe.

 Speaking of other parties, they don’t differ much.
-Everywhere I feel very happy because I meet wonderful people with whom I have fun and dance until the morning.
-Many of them have become my friends and often come to see me at other parties, but in different countries, and we irresistibly have fun as well.
-With some we become bounded with working relationships and create projects together.
+Everywhere I go I feel very happy, because I meet wonderful people, we have fun and dance till morning.
+Many of them have become my friends and they often come to see me at other parties in different countries, and we have a lot of fun as well.
+With some I then establish working relationships, and new projects emerge.

 They were held in Russia and Germany.
 Now they are in the woods, on vacations.

-I know a little about the current situation, I don’t live in St. Petersburg for more than a year.
-Know just from pictures, but it looks worthy!
-However, the stories about absence of clubs are lies.
-I can answer this question: until recently, there was no trend for good electronic music, that's what.
-Now St. Petersburg’s various crowds merged into one, I am unspeakably happy regarding that.
-Clubs have always been there, parties with worthy artists as well, just there was simply no universal attention to them.
+I know little about the current situation, I don’t live in St. Petersburg for more than a year.
+I only know it from photos, but it looks decent!
+However, the stories about the absence of clubs are lies.
+Clubs have always been around, as well as parties with decent artists, it’s just that there was no universal attention to them.
+I’d answer this way: until recently, there was no trend for good electronic music, that's what.
+Now various collectives of St. Petersburg have merged into one, and I am truly happy about that.

-Of course it is love!
+Of course, it is love!
 I do nothing without love!
-There is only love around me in life.
+There is only love around me in my life.

-Share a track that you are definitely playing at Cxeмa on July 11.
+Could you share a track that you are definitely playing at Cxeмa?